 Sri Lanka is an island south-east of India in the Indian Ocean.
 An island has coasts.

+We started our trip in Negombo, near the airport.
+Here we could get used to the warm temperature and the time difference.
 In the morning, before breakfast, we took a walk along the beach.
 It was still relatively cool.
 At that time there were sportsmen and the fishermen preparing their boats.

 We also walked along the new boulevard in Colombo, the big city, at the end of the afternoon.
 Recreation time there too.
 Strolling, putting your feet in the water, eating a snack …